-A grain of salt, a grain of pepper: Jean Chretien has put down his can of pepper spray and jumped on the human rights band wagon at this week's APEC summit in Malaysia.
-He has done this mostly by attempting to cause the maximum embarrass ment to the host country, by accusing them of rights violations he in the case of Anwar Ibrahim, a government minister who was whether wh imprisoned earlier this year.
-Although the accusations have merit lir it's interesting to note that Chretien still hasn't spoken out con tic vincingly against rights abuses by the government of Indonesia the government that he was trying so hard to protect at last year's th summit in Vancouver.
+A grain of salt, a grain of pepper: Jean Chretien has put down his can of pepper spray and jumped on the human rights bandwagon at this week's APEC summit in Malaysia.
+He has done this mostly by attempting to cause the maximum embarrassment to the host country, by accusing them of rights violations in the case of Anwar Ibrahim, a government minister who was imprisoned earlier this year.
+Although the accusations have merit, it's interesting to note that Chretien still hasn't spoken out convincingly against rights abuses by the government of Indonesia, the government that he was trying so hard to protect at last year's summit in Vancouver.
 Could this be because Indonesia does at least five times as much trade with Canada as Malaysia does?
 In a related story, Indonesia has announced a crackdown on student demonstrators.
 Evidently they feel that their current approach, which resulted in the death of five protesters last week, isn't severe enough.